MarcusU/Icenium-iOS-Enterprise-Distribution/README.md

 2. Move your .ipa file to your server

-3. Create your .plist file: This is where I didn't find any real documentation/functionallity in Icenium.
-I had to manually create the plist file and enter in the values.
+3. Create your .plist file: Usually this would be created in XCode after building the app.
+Since we're using Icenium, we have to manually create the plist file and enter in the values.
 Create a new file with the extension .plist in the same directory as your .ipa.
 Paste [the following](https://gist.github.com/hramos/774468) into that file.
 Edit the appropriate values.

 4. Create a link to your .plist file
 ```